 “Pasyon” is read frequently during Holy Week in the Philippines.
 The recitation can span several days leading to Black Saturday, but usually ends on Good Friday at the time when Jesus died on the cross.
 It is chanted from beginning to end, without pause.
 The uninterrupted recitation is called the “pabasa” (reading).
 The non-stop dramatic chant is conducted by devotees who read it in shifts.
 The oral tradition was passed throughout the country by travelling performers.
 The actors and readers commit to this vow (panata) and consider it as an offering or a form of self sacrifice.

 The Malibay Cenaculo was initiated by three men who played in the “Tres Caida” (“The Three Falls of Christ”) along the streets of Pasay in 1902.
 Their descendants live in Malibay to this day.
 The town’s patron saint is San Juan Nepomuceno (The Martyr of the Holy Confession), who protects the faithful from gossip and floods.
 The 18-inch statue was a gift from a Spanish couple to a Malibay resident in the 1800s.
 They have sworn to continue the rites as they sense it has contributed to the strength and longevity of the community.
 The roles are taken seriously—generations of actors volunteer each year to the Cenaculo.
 It is exclusive to residents.
 A number of Filipino celebrities have attempted to take part, but they are always turned down.
 One needs to be born in Malibay and have a family member who has participated in the passion play before.
 A friend recommended the play to me a few years ago.
 During most Easter breaks I head to the nearest beach, but this year I decided to spend the holiday in the city to see the play for the first time.
 The Cenaculo is traditionally performed on stage before a curtain and takes a minimum of eight days to present.
-The daily performances begin a the unusual hour of 9 p.m. in the evening and last for an hour.
+The daily performances begin at the unusual hour of 9 p.m. in the evening and last for an hour.
 The online information was misleading and suggested to only visit the streets of Malibay at noon on Good Friday.
 Despite it being celebrated for over a hundred years, very few people know of its existence.
 During the Easter holidays Manila becomes a ghost town as people make pilgrimages to the provinces to witness the commemoration and gory re-enactment of Christ’s crucifixion and death.
 The devout and the fanatics spend their Good Friday self–flagellating or nailing people to the cross—something the Catholic Church has frowned upon for years.
 In Malibay, I was pointed to a large unfinished building with steel rods sticking out; dance music blared in the background.
 A makeshift dressing room was set up along the main street with walls of galvanized iron sheets and an old rickety wooden door.
-I knocked and a middle aged man peeked through as motorcycles whizzed by.
+I knocked and a middle-aged man peeked through as motorcycles whizzed by.
 He wore garish makeup—fluorescent pink blush on his cheeks, blue and gold eye shadow heavily painted on his lids.
 His wig looked extremely itchy.
 The curls cascaded down into a loose braid.
-A gold chain lay snug around his thick neck and his arms were covered with crude tattoos of Jesus a cross and Mary.
+A gold chain lay snug around his thick neck and his arms were covered with crude tattoos of Jesus, a cross, and Mary.
 Could this be Judas?
 I wondered.